robearlam/XCDocker.Sample.Solution/README.md

 A solution for customising a Sitecore Experience Commerce solution, running inside of Docker Containers.
 This is running Sitecore Experience Commerce 10.1

+These installation steps are heavily based on the <a href="https://sitecoredev.azureedge.net/~/media/16F7DA40F2D94F95AD152AF2D33430D3.ashx?date=20210317T215336">XC Installation Guide for Developer Workstation with Containers</a>

 ## Pre-Installation Steps

 - Download `Packages for On Premises WDP 2021.02-7.0.162` & `Sitecore Commerce Container SDK` from <a href="https://dev.sitecore.net/Downloads/Sitecore_Commerce/101/Sitecore_Experience_Commerce_101.aspx">Sitecore Downloads</a>.